Most Probable KAM Tori in Stochastic Hamiltonian Systems: Introduction

+Here, $I$ denotes the action variables and $\theta$ the angle variables.
+The function $H_0(I)$ is the completely integrable Hamiltonian, and $P(I,\theta)$ represents a small deterministic perturbation.
+Let

+be the frequency map associated with the action variables.
+Moreover, $\gamma$ represents the intensity of the stochastic perturbation.
+The functions $\sigma_{\theta}(t)$ and $\sigma_{I}(t)$ are the diffusion coefficients, and $W_{\theta}(t)$ and $W_{I}(t)$ are independent Wiener processes.

-Hamiltonian systems are foundational in classical mechanics, with applications across physics, astronomy, mechanical systems, and more.
+Hamiltonian systems are foundational in classical mechanics, with applications across physics, astronomy, mechanical systems, and beyond.
 The core framework, dating back to the early 19th century, was introduced by William Rowan Hamilton.
-Hamiltonian mechanics describes a system’s state via generalized coordinates $ q $ and conjugate momenta $ p $, while the Hamiltonian function $ H(q, p) $ represents the system’s total energy, encompassing both kinetic and potential energy.
-The evolution of such a system is governed by the Hamiltonian equations:

-This formulation not only provides a precise description of system dynamics but also ensures energy conservation and preservation of symplectic geometry.
-However, when subjected to perturbations, the system’s behavior can become complex.
-In particular, understanding how to maintain long-term stability under small perturbations presents a critical challenge.
+Early investigations focused primarily on completely integrable Hamiltonian systems, whose Hamiltonian depends only on the action variables, namely $H(I,\theta)=H_0(I)$.
+In this case, Hamilton's equations take the particularly simple form